 (f) Recording.
 The parties agree that each may electronically record all telephone conversations between them and that any such recordings may be submitted in evidence to any court or in any proceeding for the purpose of establishing any matters pertinent to any Transaction, provided, however, that notwithstanding the terms of this clause, the parties do not waive any rights they may have under the applicable rules of evidence.

 (g) Setoff.
-(A) Upon the designation or deemed designation of an Early Termination Date the Non-defaulting Party or the non-Affected Party (in either case, “X”) may, at its option and in its discretion, setoff, against any amounts owed to the Defaulting Party or Affected Party (in either case, “Y”) in Dollars or any other currency by X or any Affiliate of X under this Agreement or otherwise, any amounts owed in Dollars or any other currency by Y to X or any of its Affiliates (irrespective of place of payment or booking office of the obligation) under this Agreement or otherwise.
+(A) Upon the designation or deemed designation of an Early Termination Date the Non-defaulting Party or the sole non-Affected Party (in either case, “X”) may, at its option and in its discretion, setoff, against any amounts owed (whether at such time or in the future or upon the occurrence of a contingency) to the Defaulting Party or Affected Party (in either case, “Y”) in Dollars or any other currency by X or any Affiliate of X under this Agreement or otherwise, any amounts owed (whether at such time or in the future or upon the occurrence of a contingency) in Dollars or any other currency by Y to X or any of its Affiliates (irrespective of place of payment or booking office of the obligation) under this Agreement or otherwise.
 The obligations of Y and X under this Agreement in respect of such amounts shall be deemed satisfied and discharged to the extent of any such setoff.
 For this purpose, the amounts subject to the setoff to the extent necessary may be converted by X into the Termination Currency at the rate of exchange at which X, acting in a reasonable manner and in good faith, would be able to purchase the relevant amount of the currency being converted.
 X will give Y notice of any setoff effected under this section as soon as practicable after the setoff is effected provided that failure to give such notice shall not affect the validity of the setoff.
 If an obligation is unascertained, X may in good faith estimate that obligation and set-off in respect of the estimate, subject to the relevant party accounting to the other when the obligation is ascertained.
 Nothing herein shall be effective to create a charge or other security interest.
 This setoff provision shall be without prejudice and in addition to any right of setoff, combination of accounts, lien or other right to which any party is at any time otherwise entitled (whether by operation of law, contract or otherwise).

 (B) Notwithstanding any provision to the contrary contained in this Agreement, the Non-defaulting Party or non-Affected Party, as the case may be, shall not be required to pay to the Defaulting Party or Affected Party any amount under Section 6(e) until the Non-defaulting Party or non-Affected Party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever (whether pursuant to Specified Indebtedness as defined herein or otherwise) of the Defaulting Party or Affected Party to make any payments to the Non-defaulting Party or non-Affected Party or any of its Affiliates under this Agreement or otherwise which are due and payable as of the Early Termination Date hereof have been fully and finally performed.